Berry Fermi Liquid Theory: Diagrammatic Proof of the Kinetic Formalism

 We assume the system is under chemical potential $\epsilon_F$ for the fermionic field and at negligible temperature (but high enough to avoid the Kohn-Luttinger instability~\cite{Kohn:1965zz}).
 We assume the EM $U(1)$ gauge invariance is not broken by the ground state.
 We assume there is no band degeneracy near the Fermi surface (FS), and for simplicity, we assume the Fermi level crosses only one band of the spectrum of the fermionic field.
 We assume the only low energy excitations are quasiparticles of this band.
 Thereby the system is said to be a Fermi liquid at low energy.

 We assume spacetime translational symmetry is not broken by anything except for the present external EM field.
 We do not assume any symmetry otherwise.
 In this Section we set $\hbar$ to $1$.

 The proof is organized as follows.
 We first discuss the properties of a single full propagator and a pair of full propagators.
 Then we introduce the irreducible 2-particle interaction vertex, and discuss its relation to the chemical potential dependence of the full propagator (from which the chemical potential dependence \eqref{BFL_dE_dEF} of the kinetic energy follows).
 Then we introduce the properties of the bare EM coupling vertex.
-Next we present the recursion relation satisfied by the full EM coupling vertex; we will also extract the implications of the Ward-Takahashi identity.
+Next we present the recursion relation satisfied by the full EM coupling vertex; we will also extract the implications of the Ward-Takahashi identity, and present a simple proof to Luttinger's theorem.
 Having had all these preliminaries, we are ready to prove the main results.
 We first show the Boltzmann equation \eqref{BFL_Boltzmann_Eq_0}\eqref{BFL_Boltzmann_Eq_1} follows from the recursion relation satisfied by the full EM coupling vertex.
 Then we compute the quantum expectation of the current and show it takes the form \eqref{BFL_current_0}\eqref{BFL_current_1} given in the kinetic theory.
 Finally we study the chemical potential dependence \eqref{BFL_dsigma_dEF_detail} of the Hall conductivity tensor.
 Along the way, we will also discuss the microscopic ingredients of the EM dipole moment.
-As a bonus, we obtain an alternative diagrammatic proof to the Coleman-Hill theorem~\cite{Coleman:1985zi} for QFTs restricted to our assumptions.